Automating PDF Badge Delivery via AWS SES: Fixing MIME Boundary Corruption & Field Mapping Drift

 def send_badge_via_ses(raw_mime_bytes: bytes, max_retries: int = 3) -> dict:

-"""Dispatch raw MIME payload to SES with retry logic and quota awareness."""
+"""Dispatch raw MIME to SES with exponential backoff on throttling."""

 for attempt in range(max_retries):